JobNoorman/CPL-CPlusPlus-Solutions/README.md

 C++ does not come with an official IDE, compiler, or build system.
 To start working with C++, the minimum you need is a compiler and many have been created over the years.
-Since complying C++ compilers should follow the ISO standard, the choice of compiler is often dictated by the platform on which you are building your code, as some compiler might support certain platforms better than others.
+Since complying C++ compilers should follow the ISO standard, the choice of compiler is often dictated by the platform on which you are building your code, as some compilers might support certain platforms better than others.
 Other reasons might be how quickly compilers support the newest standards, how optimized their generated code is, or how fast they are able to compile code.

 The three most well-known C++ compilers are: